ImzyO/African_Rapid_Care/README.md

 ## The Context
 This project is our Portfolio Project, concluding our Foundations Year at ALX.
 We were able to choose our project partners and project topic, as long as we present a working program at the end of the three weeks of development.

-## Take a tour of the deployed version at puppr.best
+## Take a tour of the deployed version at ...
 -> [**ARC**](https://)

 # Features